legdba/servicebox/README.md

 or with a 'git bbb4196' command when in the servicebox-jaxrs repo.

 # Logs
-Servicebox-jaxrs writes all logs to stdout as one-line logstash default JSON documents (see https://github.com/logstash/logstash-logback-encoder).
+Servicebox-jaxrs writes all logs to stdout as one-line logstash JSON documents (see https://github.com/logstash/logstash-logback-encoder).
 While this is super convenient for serious deployements where a log collector (logstash or another) and ElasticSearch+Kibana is used, this is not human-friendly for basic debugging where Kibana is not available or used.

-To get human readable logs simply pipe the startup command line with "es2txt" utility (requires python 2.7+).
+To get human readable logs simply pipe the startup command line with "ls2txt" utility (requires python 2.7+).

 ```
 ./gradlew run | ./ls2txt